 Terraform Lambda Scheduled Event’s!

+And that covers everything you need to get a lambda scheduled with Terraform.
 CloudWatch events are a great way to schedule your Lambda functions on a recurring basis.
-When you think about it there are so many different ways you can leverage scheduled functionality for different purposes — so you’ve got a great tool to start to experiment with.
+There are many different ways you can leverage this scheduling functionality for different purposes.

 Speak soon Cloud Native friend!